nearapogee/simplec/README.md

 ## Dependencies
 - rails >= 5.0.5

-- pg, postgres >= 9.5
+- pg >= 0.21.0; postgres >= 9.5

   We hate dependencies, but postgres is just too good.
+We use it for search and JSONB.

 - imagemagick

   For image processing.

 - dragonfly

   We still hate dependencies, but this is a necessity and the best option.

+## Recommended Dependencies

 - summernote

+  Used for editor fields.
 Source is included.
-  _Only required on admin side of things -- a small consolation._

 - bootstrap-sass >= 3.0.0

-  Required if you want to use editor fields (which utilize summernote) _Only required on admin side of things -- a small consolation._
+  Required if you want to use editor fields (which utilize summernote).

 - jquery

   Hope to be able to remove this, but required for summernote/bootstrap for now.

-  _Only required on admin side of things -- a small consolation._
+**The recommended dependencies are only required for the admin portions of your application.**

+_Optionally, you can create a separate set of assets for only the admin via standard Rails methods.
+Or you could not include them and deal with the fallout. ;-)_

 ## Features
 - Pages with Templates